 When to Hire an Attorney for Public Intoxication

-When you work with a criminal defense attorney like Ansley Platt Bennett, you gain an advocate who will stand for you throughout every step in the proceedings.
+When you work with a criminal defense attorney like Ansley Platt Bennett, you gain an advocate who will stand for you throughout every step of the proceedings.
 Bennett Law is dedicated to fighting for the most positive and least costly outcome in your case.

 Frequently Asked Questions About Public Intoxication in Alabama

 No; in fact, Alabama defines public intoxication as a violation rather than a misdemeanor or felony.
 But though this charge may seem relatively minor, the penalties can include up to 30 days of jail time and/or up to $200 in fines.
 What’s more, it is still a criminal charge that will appear on your public record if you let it go uncontested.
 That’s why it’s important to obtain legal counsel as soon as you are cited or arrested.

 A public intoxication charge is not an automatic penalty for being drunk or under the influence of drugs in public.
 The charge comes when disruptive or dangerous behavior results from being intoxicated in public.